Scaling an image is one of the most common image editing tasks, and you’ll find yourself doing it over and over again.

 Simply click and drag one of the handles to scale your image.
 You can also use the Shift and Option / Alt keys to modify the Scale results.

-If you want more precision with scale transforms, you can use the Options bar along the top of the main document window to enter new scale dimensions.
+If you want more precision with scale transforms, you can use the Options bar at the top of the main document window to enter new scale dimensions.

 Method 3: Content-Aware Scale